kskschen/learngit/readme.txt

 git is a  version control systerm git is free software
-Git is a distributed version control system.
-Git is free software
+Git is a distributed version control system under the GPL Git is free software